Home Treatments for Upper Respiratory Infections in Dogs & Cats

 Let your pet sleep it off in a favorite spot.
 Provide extra blankets or pillows for added comfort, and make sure your home is a comfortable temperature.
 While it’s okay for sick pets to take a rest, make sure to ease your pet back into exercise after they’ve recovered.

-For more serious respiratory infections that can afflict kittens and puppies, you want to consult a vet.
-For example, a kitten upper respiratory infection can be serious, and lead to pneumonia.
+For more serious respiratory infections that can afflict kittens and puppies, you want to consult a veterinarian.
+For example, upper respiratory infections in kittens or puppies, elderly pets or pets with compromised immune systems are more likely to lead to pneumonia.
 Follow the above tips in addition to proper medical attention and care.